aramis-lab/clinicadl/.github/ISSUE_TEMPLATE/bug_report.md

 - type: textarea
   attributes:
     label: Describe the bug
-    description: >
+    description: |
       A clear and concise description of what the bug is.
   validations:
     required: false

 - type: textarea
   attributes:
-    label: Code to Reproduce
+    label: Code to reproduce
     description: |
       Please add a [minimal code example](https://stackoverflow.com/help/minimal-reproducible-example) that can reproduce the error when running it.
 Be as succinct as possible, **do not depend on external data files**: instead you can use [clinicadl.data.structures.examples](https://clinicadl.readthedocs.io/en/stable/api/data/structures.html#module-clinicadl.data.structures.examples) or a few lines of Python code.
 We **need to be able to quickly copy-paste your code** to run it without modification and we expect to get the same result as you.
     placeholder: |